Ardashir52/NDBI044/README.md

 0.8363095238095238 0.5388140161725068
 ```

-*In testing this feature I only had access to partial sequence, to which I redsponded by padding the sequence
+*In testing this feature I only had access to partial sequence, to which I responded by padding the sequence
 in the MSA, which may in turn slightly lower the average conservation score, but, I believe, not enough
 the compromise the result that shows that the active site is indeed significantly more conserved than
 the totality of the structure.*